View More

 The Beginning Of Understanding His Will For Your Life

-When I surrendered all of it to Christ, not just my life and heart, but my will, mind and emotions, I had an incredible experience with the Lord.
+The evening I surrendered I had an incredible experience with the Lord.
 It's like He bathed me in His love.
 And for the first time ever, I felt loved.
 Truly loved, like maybe my life wasn't an accident.

-Something I had struggled with throughout my entire childhood was believing I shouldn't have been born, or why would I be hated so much?
-Hatred has a tendency to make people feel like they are a mistake, when the truth is God didn't mistakenly make you!
+Something I had struggled with throughout my entire childhood was believing I shouldn't have been born.
+Trauma has a tendency to make people feel like they are a mistake, when the truth is God didn't mistakenly make you!

 In fact, scripture says so!
 Psalms 139 declares that the Lord knit us together within our mother's womb.